Indonesia - Sumba & Flores Photo Tour - full itinerary

 Ruteng — Labuan Bajo

-After lunch overlooking the famous harbour we check-in to our hotel.
-From our hotel we are perfectly placed for sunset shots along the beach..
+After lunch overlooking the famous harbour, we check into our hotel, from where we are perfectly placed for sunset shots along the beach.

-Pre-dawn we leave by boat for the islands of Padar Island and Komodo, both located in Komodo National Park.
+Pre-dawn, we leave by boat for the islands of Padar and Komodo, both located in Komodo National Park.

-Padar Island has become famous for its stricking views but we aim to be there for sunrise to beat the crowds.
+Padar Island has become famous for its striking views, but we aim to be there for sunrise to beat the crowds.
 One step ahead of the crowds, we set off on a hike to see the legendary Komodo dragons.
-Accompanied by one of the rangers, we take a walk in the national park where we also have the opportunity to see some flying lizards and rare, yellow-crested cockatoos.
+Accompanied by one of the rangers, we take a walk in the national park, where we also have the opportunity to see some flying lizards and rare, yellow-crested cockatoos.

 Komodo Island, the namesake of the park, offers dramatic coastlines and dense forests that shelter these prehistoric reptiles.
 Each island has its own distinct charm, ensuring a memorable day of exploration and photography in this unique corner of Indonesia.